We assist them to develop and grow their businesses and works in partnership with stakeholders to drive economic development across the city.

 Under local government reform, Belfast City Council are leading the community planning process for the city and our Eastern Regional Office is working with the council and a wide range of partners, including representatives from the statutory, business, higher education, community and voluntary sectors, to develop a long-term plan to improve the social, economic and environmental well-being of the city.
 Once implemented, the Community Plan known as The Belfast Agenda, will set out the region's strategic plan for the future and will help to identify its unique selling points to attract investment and growth to the area.

-Moira has been with Invest NI since 2003 and prior to this spent 6 years working in both the private and public sectors in Spain, Brussels and England.
-This mix of international business experience and her extensive knowledge of the Invest NI suite of support ensure the Eastern office is helping to develop the economy by assisting new export focused companies and existing businesses looking to grow in new markets.
+Her sectoral experience, as well as an extensive knowledge of the Invest NI suite of support, ensure the Eastern office is helping to develop the economy by assisting new export focused companies and existing businesses looking to grow in new markets.